-Brief notes on Multidimensional Calculus Gautam Iyer This work is licensed under the Creative Commons Attribution - Non Commercial - Share Alike 4.0 International License.
-This means you may adapt and or redistribute this document for non commercial purposes, provided you give appropriate credit and re-distribute your work under the same licence.
-To view the full terms of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+Brief notes on Multidimensional Calculus Gautam Iyer

 Preface These are really brief notes on the material covered in class for the Fall 2015 section of 21-268: Multidimensional Calculus.
 The main focus of these notes is not the evaluation of complicated integrals over the region enclosed by various oddly shaped surfaces.
 Most of these integrals can, for instance, be computed much more efficiently by a computer or a sufficiently trained monkey.
 This course instead focuses on the concepts and underlying intuition instead.
 A student taking this course is assumed to have a through knowledge of one variable calculus and elementary linear algebra.
 This includes: - Standard theorems about limits (e.g. sums, products, etc.) - Theorems about one derivatives that are similar to the one variable case (e.g. product and quotient rules). - How to differentiate and integrate various complicated trigonometric functions.

 In accordance with this, the material concerning limits and differentiation (Chapters 1 and 2) is extremely brief.
 The proofs of most results in these chapters can be done rigorously with very little background, and some are presented here.

 These notes are a little more detailed regarding implicit functions, multiple integrals and vector calculus (Chapters 3-6).
 However, the proofs of most results in these chapters require either a stronger analysis background (e.g. the knowledge of compactness), or more technicality than is appropriate in a first multi-variable calculus course.
 If the reader accepts the results concerning inverse functions and multiple integrals without proof, then enough material is provided here for the reader to be able to prove the important theorems concerning line and surface integrals (e.g. Greens, Stokes and the divergence theorems).

 Contributing

 These notes are open-source.
 If you want to fill in a few details, or add a section on something related I welcome your help.
-The LATEX source for these notes is currently publicly hosted at GitLab: https://gitlab.com/gi1242/cmu-math-268.
+The LaTeX source for these notes is currently publicly hosted at GitLab: https://gitlab.com/gi1242/cmu-math-268.
 Please contact me (via email) if you are interested in contributing.

 Contents

-Preface iii
+Prefa iii

-Chapter 1.
+Chap oter 1.
 Limits and Continuity 1

-1. Open sets in \mathbb{R}^d .
+1. Open sets in $\mathbb{R}^d$ .
 1

 2. Limits 2

 3. Continuity 3

-Chapter 2.
+Chap oter 2.
 Differentiation 5

 1. Directional and Partial Derivatives 5

 2. Derivatives 5

 3. Tangent planes and Level Sets 7

 4. Chain rule 7

-5. Higher order derivatives 9
+5. Higher order derivatives 8

 6. Maxima and Minima 10

 7. Taylors theorem 12

-Chapter 3.
+Chap oter 3.
 Inverse and Implicit functions 14

-1. Inverse Functions and Coordinate Chang ges 14
+1. Inverse Functions and Coordinate Changes 14

 2. Implicit functions 15

 3. Tangent planes and spaces 16

 4. Parametric curves.
 18

 5. Curves, surfaces, and manifolds 19

 6. Constrained optimization.
 20

-Chapter 4.
+Chap oter 4.
 Multiple Integrals 24

 1. Double Integrals 24

 2. Iterated integrals and Fubini's theorem 26

 3. Triple integrals 27

 4. Coordinate transformations 28

-Chapter 5.
+Chap oter 5.
 Line Integrals 31

 1. Line integrals 31

-2. Parametrization invariance and arc leng th 32
+2. Parametrization invariance and arc length 32

 3. The fundamental theorem 33

 4. Greens theorem 34

-Chapter 6.
+Chap oter 6.
 Surface Integrals 37

-1. Surface integrals 37
+1. 37

 2. Surface integrals of vector functions 38

 3. Stokes theorem 40

+CONTENTS v

+---------- -- ---

 4. Conservative and Potential Forces.
+42

-5. Divergence Theorem
+5. Divergence Theorem 43

-$\begin{array}{c} 42 \\ 43 \end{array}$

 CHAPTER 1

 Limits and Continuity

-1. Open sets in \mathbb{R}^d .
+1. Open sets in $\mathbb{R}^d$ .

-EXAMPLE 1.3.
-The ball B(a, r) is open.
+Example 1.3.
+The ball B(a,r) is open.